learnk8s/knote-js/01_writing_a_note_taking_app.md

 **You have to consider something important here.**

-_When the app starts, it shouldn't crash because the database isn't ready too._
+_When the app starts, it shouldn't crash because the database isn't ready._

-Instead, the app should keep retrying to connect to the database until it succeeds.
+Instead, the app should keep trying to connect to the database until it succeeds.

-Kubernetes expects that application components can be started in _any order_.
+Kubernetes expects that application components can be started in _any order_ and retrying solves that.

-In order to achieve this, add the following function to your index.js file.
+To achieve this, add the following function to your index.js file.

 Add the following function to your `index.js` file: